vitalivolchenkodp2409/distribution-form-1/readme.md

 ### Adding Google Auth login, recaptcha tokens, Twilio APIs...
 1. Check the ./laravel/.env file for Google Auth and Recaptcha tokens

-2. Twilio API is located ?
+2. Twilio API key is located ?

 ## Installation on a Docker (Does not work currently due to systemctl problems..)
 ### Background